Leverage

 Below 0.5 is conservative, 0.5-1.0 moderate, above 2.0 is aggressive.
 Banks excluded.

-See how debt-to-equity ratio varies across Indian market sectors:
+See how debt-to-equity ratio varies across major Indian (NSE/BSE) market sectors.
+US sector benchmarks are summarised in the Typical Ranges section above.

 Learn More in the Academy